marcodyga/nmr_autosampler_python/README.md

 ## Third-party software

 The python scripts require [XAMPP](https://www.apachefriends.org/de/index.html) and a fully set up MySQL database (see the webinterface's Github page, to be added later).
+The automatic evaluation of NMR spectra (optional) uses the ACD NMR Processor Academic Edition (Version 12.01).

 The following libraries are required for this program: